sonic-net/sonic-mgmt/docs/K8s-test-plan.md

 ## Overview

  SONiC features can run in either kube mode or local mode.
 SONiC features (dockers) running in kube mode are managed by the connected Kubernetes master.
-From the master, we can deploy upgrades to SONiC features running in kube mode- without the SONiC reimaging required for changes to features in local mode.
-Features have the ability to switch between kube and local mode.
-For more background on Kubernetes features in SONiC and kube vs local mode, refer to [this document](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/Kuberenetes-support.md).
+From the master, we can deploy upgrades to SONiC features running in kube mode with minimal downtime.
+Features have the ability to switch between kube mode and local mode.
+For more background on Kubernetes features in SONiC and kube mode vs local mode, refer to [this document](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/Kubernetes-support.md).

 ### Scope

-This test plan aims to ensure proper Kubernetes management of SONiC features running in kube mode, and seamless transition of a SONiC feature between kube and local mode.
+This test plan aims to ensure proper Kubernetes management of SONiC features running in kube mode, and seamless transition of a SONiC feature between kube mode and local mode.

 ### Testbed